Sudeepam97/markdown_notes/cplusplus.md

  `mid = start + (end - start) / 2`
 * Binary search can be implemented recursively also.
 * The concept of Binary Search can be used for finding x so that f(x) = p, if x is a monotonic function.
 * This https://www.youtube.com/watch?v=OE7wUUpJw6I variation of Binary Search is important and can be used to find the first or last index of an element in an array if it is present multiple times.

-# Strings

 * Write about C++ STL stack, queue, unordered_map, vector

 * OOP Concepts
   * **Encapsulation**: Wrapping together, all the variables and functions related to an entity is encapsulation.
 Defining a class is a way of achieving it.
   * **Abstraction**: Means, know only the necessary parts.
 Creeating and using functions is a way of achieving this.